Open Access Agreements Management Community of Practice

-The purpose of the Transformative Agreements Community of Practice is to provide a forum for CAUL Member institution staff to engage in collegial professional learning and information sharing related to implementation and management of transformative agreements.
+The purpose of the Open Access Agreements Management Community of Practice is to provide a forum for CAUL Member institution staff to engage in collegial professional learning and information sharing related to the management of Open Access agreements.

 The Charter provides more information about the community of practice, including its purpose, scope, and participants’ roles and responsibilities.